mikael-johnsson/jokes-all-day/README.md

 ## Project Planning
-The object of this site is to give the users a laugh.
-Laughter is the best medicine is obviously not true in a literal sense, but absolutely true figuratively speaking.
+The objective of this site is to give the users a laugh. *Laughter is the best medicine* is obviously not true in a literal sense, but absolutely true figuratively speaking.

 Users can post jokes that the rest of the community can take part of.
 A star rating system gives the user instant feedback on their jokes, both separately and as an average on all the posted jokes.